-Mignon Dunbar is an accomplished scientist based in the greater San Francisco area, with over 8 years of combined laboratory experience in analytical chemistry and molecular biology.
+Mignon Dunbar is an accomplished scientist based in the San Francisco Bay Area, with over 10 years of combined laboratory experience.
 Her broad experience includes testing soil and water samples for diesel/motor oil, identifying controlled substances and performing DNA testing on both plant and human samples.
-This has earned her wide recognition and respect in the forensic science community in California.
 Among her colleagues, Mignon Dunbar has earned a reputation as a detail-oriented and conscientious scientist, with a great interest in quality assurance and helping her co-workers.

 Learn More About Forensic Science